Chris de Burgh: International success

-2007–present
+2007–2021

-In 2007 a concert in Tehran was planned for mid-2008, together with local band Arian, which would have made Chris de Burgh the first western pop singer to perform in Iran since the 1979 revolution.
-However, the concert never went ahead because he had not been given permission by the Iranian authorities to perform in the country.
+In 2007, a concert in Tehran was planned for mid-2008, together with local band Arian, which would have made de Burgh the first western pop singer to perform in Iran since the 1979 revolution, but the concert never went ahead because he had not been given permission by the Iranian authorities to perform in the country.

-In 2008, de Burgh released Footsteps, his seventeenth album including cover versions of thirteen songs that inspired him throughout his career, by artists like Bob Dylan, the Beatles, Toto and Pete Seeger; the album reached the Top 5 in UK.
+In 2008, de Burgh released Footsteps, his seventeenth album including cover versions of thirteen songs that inspired him throughout his career, by artists including Bob Dylan, the Beatles, Toto and Pete Seeger; the album reached the top five in UK.
 In 2011, de Burgh released his follow-up, Footsteps 2, which entered the UK Top 40.

-He was the first Western act to play in Lebanon after the Lebanese Civil War.
+De Burgh was the first Western act to play in Lebanon after the Lebanese Civil War.